 If the magnificence of the Universe doesn’t intimidate you, terrify you and leave you in awe, I don’t know what will.

-Start the new year by realizing how insignificant we are!
+Start every new year by realizing how insignificant we are!